2026.2 Release Notes

 -

 Version L2025.4 Service Pack 1 contains an important fix.
-Therefore, it is strongly recommended to upgrade to SP1 (or newer, when available).
+Therefore, it is strongly recommended to upgrade to SP1 or newer.

 -